 - Transportation Center in Niagara Falls, 2180 Factory Outlet Blvd Niagara Falls, NY 14301

 To acquire PAL Pass by phone call (716) 855-7200.
 Metro accepts Discover, Visa or Master Card.
 Checks, money orders and credit card transactions may be mailed with a PAL Pass Transaction Form.

-- Or online, PAL Pass can be purchased online and are handled through PayPal.
+Or on our website, PAL Pass can be purchased online and are handled through PayPal

 PAL Pass Restrictions: